analoghifi/albs-DAC-MOS-II-360-240-120/README.md

 albs DAC-MOS-II audio power amplifier module (mono single channel)
 using lateral MOSFETs
-* Balanced and unbalanced signal processing of preamplifiers, mixers and crossovers possible.
-* With balanced and unbalanced bridge circuits, multiple power and double slew rate can be achieved without additional circuits.
+* Balanced audio input (unbalanced input possible as well)
+* fully DC-coupled
+* Bridge Mode (BTL) possible (using two modules) resulting in multiple power and double slew rate, no matter if a balanced or unbalanced input is used (without the need of additional circuits)
 * With inverting control via input B, a control circuit for loudspeakers is possible.
 * 6dB-filters (CHA,CHB,CTA,CTB) can be used as crossover for tweeter, woofer or midrange.
 This means that no additional crossover is required to activate loudspeaker cabinets with 1st order filters.
 * A mono mixer amplifier can be realised via inputs B and C (e.g. as a final stage for mono sub-bass).